leoloso/graphql-by-pop.com/docs/getting-started/intro.md

 ## About this website

 This website is currently a work in progress.
+To make it easier to know which pages are already complete, the uncomplete pages will have "(WIP)" on their names.

 Status (to do/in progress/done) for the different pages is managed through these projects:

 - [Complete docs](https://github.com/getpop/graphql-by-pop.com/projects/1)
 - [Complete tutorials](https://github.com/getpop/graphql-by-pop.com/projects/3)